Sandelier/MangaPresence/README.md

     - Rewriting config script for better readibility.
     - Changing the "Episode" in familiar array to "Installment" to implify that its talking about "Chapter" and "Episode"
     - Making title check in a separate fucntion for better readability
+    - Making an boolean into the configs file somewhere that makes it so only urls that are in familar array will be scraped.
 </details>

 <details>